By Dr Simon Robin.

 Our brains take in the data about pressure waves in the air around us and create short clips of sound in Experience.
-The process of making these clips can involve filling in sounds that are not actually in the data reaching our ears and changing the order of sounds.
-Each clip that our brains create as Experience containing the sound is about half a second to a second long.
+The brain process that makes these clips can involve filling in sounds that are not actually in the data that stimulates our eardrums and can also involve changing the order of sounds.
+Each clip that our brains create as Experience containing sound is about half a second to a second long.
 Longer sounds involve successions of clips.
-Notice in the sound clip of the word “legislate” in the “Sound Test” above the missing phoneme is inserted at the correct position in the word which entails knowing how the word ends (when the missing phoneme occurs the word could be legi--late or legi--timate etc).
-To do this the clip in Experience must be delayed by about half a second.
+Notice that in the sound clip of the word “legislate” in the “Sound Test” above the missing phoneme is inserted at the correct position in the word which entails knowing how the word ends (when the missing phoneme occurs the word could still be legi--late or legi--timate, legi--ble etc).
+To do this insertion the clip in Experience must be delayed by about half a second.
 Our model of the world, our Experience, is about half a second behind the real, physical now.

 Where more than one sense is involved the viewing point should be called an “Observation Point”.
 (Like the "viewing point" the observation point is a geometrical phenomenon, not a point that receives a flow).